austinwebdeveloper/signup-login/README.md

 var database = new loopback.datasource(dbConfig);
 ```

-##### Note: No need to decalre email, username and password in schema but you need to add required field for username if you want it as required field.
+##### Note: No need to declare email, username and password in schema but you need to add required field for username if you want it as required field.

 Example Model Configuration: